galvandaniel/sand-sim/README.md

 ## Building From Source

-![NOTE]
+> [!NOTE]
-The compilation instructions below assume a Debian-based Linux enviroment.
+> The compilation instructions below assume a Debian-based Linux enviroment.

 After cloning the source code, the provided Makefile present at the project root can be used to compile sand-sim once the required dependencies are in place.